mjordan/riprap/README.md

 ## Plugins

 We have a very basic plugin architecture.
+Some ideas:

+* Make a set of plugins to assist in migrating fixity data from legacy sources.
+* Make a set of plugins that persist data (e.g., to a RDBMS, to the Fedora repository, etc.)
+* Make a set of plugins that fetch a set of Fedora resource URLs to fixity check.

 ## License